Products of two orthogonal projections

-In the spirit of canonical factorizations, Theorem \ref{thm: prod of inner} yields an analytic characterization of products of two inner projections: Let $T \in \clb(H^2(\D^n))$ be a nonzero operator.
+In the one-variable setting, it follows from Beurling's theorem that every nonzero operator satisfies both the lcm and gcd properties (see Sections \ref{sec:inner proj} and \ref{sec: model proj}).
+In the spirit of canonical factorizations, Theorem \ref{thm: prod of inner} yields an analytic characterization of products of two inner projections: Let $T \in \clb(H^2(\D^n))$ be a nonzero operator satisfying the lcm property.
 Then $T$ is a product of two inner projections if and only if

 Moreover, we observe in Corollary \ref{cor: not prod of inner} that if $T \in \clb(H^2(\D^n))$ is a cnu contraction, then $T$ cannot be expressed as a product of two inner projections.

 We also obtain similar results in the context of model spaces.
 A \textit{model space} $\clq_\vp$ is defined as the closed subspace obtained by quotienting $H^2(\D^n)$ by an inner function $\vp \in H^\infty(\D^n)$ in the sense that